BartMassey/ciphersaber/README.md

 currently-available version](http://ciphersaber.gurus.org).
 Maybe it's a little silly, but it's a lot of fun.

-There are two implementations here.
-A C "reference" implementation I wrote about 15 years ago is supplied for correctness purposes and as a performance baseline.
+There are three implementations here:

+* A C "reference" implementation I wrote about 1997 is supplied for correctness purposes and as a performance baseline.
 (I made some cosmetic changes to this code to get it to cleanly compile in 2012.)
 The code is kind of inelegant, but it works.

-The more interesting implementation is in Haskell, using Data.ByteString for the IO and an IOUArray for the RC4 state.
-It's kind of crufty, and currently 14x slower than the C version, but it works correctly even on large files.
+* I wrote a more interesting implementation in 2012 in Haskell, using Data.ByteString for the IO and an IOUArray for the RC4 state.
+It's kind of crufty, and was 14x slower than the C version in 2012, but it works correctly even on large files.
+(I fixed a bug in 2016.)

+* I did a third implementation in 2016 in Ruby.
+Still working on this.

+In 2016 I did a bunch of work/rework, adding "Ciphersaber 2" support (basically 20 repetitions of the key initialization to work around some known security issues) and support for reading the key from `/dev/tty` to all the implementations.

 Enjoy.

     Bart Massey
-    2012-09-21
+    2016-07-11